Frequently Asked Questions

 - Lifetime: A Lifetime certificate will be issued after 10 years at the Professional level, submission of renewal requirements, and verification of 10 years working in a Christian school setting.

-A current state teaching certificate will be accepted for meeting most education requirements at the Standard level if it is at the same grade level(s) and teaching area in which you wish to be certified.
-[Top]
+- A current state teaching certificate will be accepted for meeting most education requirements at the Standard level if it is at the same grade level(s) and teaching area in which you wish to be certified.
+A current state certificate will also serve as verification of a bachelor's degree for initial applicants, so the state certificate can be submitted in lieu of transcripts (a temporary, emergency, non-tax, substitute teacher, etc. certificate will not fulfill this requirement).

 Yes.
 A teaching area is given with 36 semester hours of college credit coursework.
 An endorsement is given with a minimum of 20 semester hours of college credit coursework.
-[Top]
+Those pursuing a Specialist certificate (in lieu of an All Levels certificate) will only be permitted to have one subject area per certificate.

 ACSI offers the following administrative certificates: